TsinghuaWangZiXuan/Flybrain/README.md

 </div>

 ### Machine Learning
-<p>After revealing the distribution of latent space, we then tried several traditional algorithms to predict the expression patterns from differen enhances.</p>
+<p>After revealing the distribution of latent space, we then tried several traditional algorithms to predict the expression patterns from different enhances.</p>

 <div align="left">